forksbot/aioli/README.md

 Its component system provides a sensible separation of request/response handling, application logic and data access layers, and was built with emphasis on portability and composability.

-Furthermore, Aioli makes use of asyncio, is lightweight and provides very good performance -- especially for IO bound workloads.
+Furthermore, it makes use of asyncio, is lightweight and provides high performance and concurrency -- especially for IO-bound workloads.

 Features